simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

 ## Execute the Framework
 Now that we have a compilable site level configuration file and have initialized Puppet and the SIMPLE Framework on all of the nodes, we can execute the framework to setup our HTCondor Cluster.
 1. On the CM node, let's ensure that all the machines are in pre_deploy stage.
-To do so run the command below:
+To do so, run the command below:
     ```shell script
     simple check-stage pre-deploy
     ```